Letter to unitholders 2011

 Wetex Parade’s Leading Position in Muar

-Wetex Parade's occupancy reached 95.5% in FY2010, continuing a climb from December 2008 when occupancy bottomed at 83.1%.
-The results of our market research and introduction of best practices management have encouraged retailers to open in Muar.
-Visitor traffic growth was flat in FY2010, recording 5.51 million visits.
-Wetex Parade with an NLA of around 167,000 square feet receives a high density of visits per square foot compared to other shopping centres, reflecting its position as the leading centre in Muar.
+Visitor traffic growth remained steady at 5.9 million visits.
+Wetex Parade with an NLA of around 155,921 square feet receives a high density of visits per square foot compared to other shopping centres, reflecting its position as the leading purpose-built shopping centre in Muar.

 Our shoppers visit our properties on a daily basis, our retailers are business partners for years and our buildings are expected to last generations.
-With this perspective, Hektar's management is committed to enhancing the values of these assets over the long term horizon.
-While we aim to improve Hektar's portfolio value every year, we must be mindful that the economic cycles and investor sentiment may work against these objectives in the short term.
+With this perspective, the management is committed to enhancing the values of these assets over the long term horizon.
+Whilst we aim to improve Hektar REIT’s portfolio value every year, we must be mindful that the economic cycles and investor sentiment may work against these objectives in the short term.

 DATO’ JAAFAR BIN ABDUL HAMID